kinson2/kinson2.github.io/_posts/2016-10-10-getting-started.md

 ---
 layout: post
-title: "Getting Started"
-author: "Paul Le"
+title: "Doing Data Science Locally"
 categories: DDSL
 tags: [DDSL]
 image: plot-main02.png
 ---

-# Doing Data Science Locally
 Because I enjoy working with data and thinking about how it is used, I make time to play with real data.
 So why not play with real data that is related to where I live and work?
 Cities and locales across the country have been making data publicly available as a part of civic responsibility and transparency.
 Urbana, Champaign, and the state of Illinois each offer publicly available data that have attracted few eyes, especially those with a background in data science and statistics.
 Let's change that today!

 ## [Champaign County Sheriff's Office and Jail Data](https://data.illinois.gov/dataset/jail-booking-data/resource/dfcad952-67cc-4ff3-8be0-0312c25ec8e1)